Yi-Guang/Homepage/index.md

 ### Seminar

 We have an online seminar [Network seminar](https://yi-guang.github.io/github.io/XD-OPTNS-Seminar) via Tencent Meeting on Friday each week!
-If you are interest in our work, please be free to contract me (ygbai(at)foxmail.com)!
+If you are interested in our work, please be free to contract me (ygbai(at)foxmail.com)!

 You can use the [editor on GitHub](https://github.com/Yi-Guang/github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.